-And since I had nothing to do with creating my problems (everything was done to me), I could
+And since I had nothing to do with creating my problems (that is, everything was done to me),

 One day I caught a glimmer of change.
 I was working the graveyard shift and hated it.
 I had (weakly) objected to my supervisor several times and blamed him for his response: “We just can’t make a change right now.”

 After 3 ½ years (yes, years), I finally spoke up and said, No more!
 It came out weak, pathetic really, but he changed my schedule.